Trump's spiritual adviser, Paula White, fires back at critics

 "But since these comments pose a potential distraction to an otherwise celebratory and historic time in our country, I would like to set the record straight in the hope of returning our collective attention to what's most important."

-White, a megachurch pastor and televangelist in Florida, has long been a controversial figure in Christian circles, especially among conservatives who find fault with her promotion of the "prosperity gospel," which teaches that God bestows health and wealth on true believers, especially those who donate money to ministers.
+White, a megachurch pastor and televangelist in Florida, has long been a controversial figure in Christian circles, where many find fault with her promotion of the "prosperity gospel," which teaches that God bestows health and wealth on true believers, particularly those who donate money to ministers.

 In 2007, the Senate investigated White and other televangelists who had made millions from their ministry.
 According to an audit made public by a Senate committee, White's former church, Without Walls International, took in $150 million between 2004-2006.